acctouhou/Prediction_of_battery/README.md

 ## Datasets

+### I. Description

 The dataset is pre-processing from the Severson et al. work.
 After data cleaning, we split the feature into charge, discharge, and summary parts.
 The roughly visualization of the dataset represent in data_visualization.ipynb.
 Then, the inferring of a cell and all of the cells demonstrated in inferring.ipynb and predict.py, respectively.

+### II.
+Demo of data processing

+The Jupyter notebook performs how the raw data has been processed.
+The processing includes data cleaning, interpolating, and collecting from MAT-files.

 ### Battery Remaining Useful Life and Voltage Prediction